Phrase Research: Find the Terms Customers Search

 • Achievable difficulty: The competition is within reach given the website's current authority and resources

-Keyword research is not a one-time activity.
+Phrase research is not a one-time activity.
 Search behaviour changes, new competitors enter the market, and business priorities evolve.
-I review and refine keyword targets throughout the campaign.
+I review and refine targets throughout the campaign.

 Terms used by people ready to take action: make a purchase, request a quote, or contact a business.
-Examples: "plumber Parramatta," "SEO agency Sydney," or "accountant near me."
-These keywords have the highest conversion rates and are the primary focus of most campaigns.
+Examples: "pipefitter Parramatta," "organic ranking agency," or "accountant near me."
+These phrases have the highest conversion rates and are the primary focus of most campaigns.

 Terms used by people seeking knowledge.
-Examples: "how to fix a leaking tap," "what is SEO," or "do I need an accountant."
-These keywords do not convert directly, but they build topical authority and attract potential customers early in their research.
+Examples: "how to fix a leaking tap," "what is organic optimisation," or "do I need an accountant."
+These phrases do not convert directly, but they build topical authority and attract potential customers early in their research.

-Terms with geographic modifiers: suburb names, "near me" variations, and city-specific terms.
-For businesses serving a specific area, local keywords are often the most valuable because they indicate both intent and proximity.
-Local SEO strategies focus heavily on these terms.
+Terms with geographic modifiers: suburb names, "near me" variations, and area-specific terms.
+For businesses serving a specific area, geographic phrases are often the most valuable because they indicate both intent and proximity.
+Geographic targeting strategies focus heavily on these terms.

 Searches that include a business name or brand terms.
-Branded keywords indicate existing awareness and typically have very high conversion rates.
+Branded phrases indicate existing awareness and typically have very high conversion rates.
 Monitoring branded search performance tracks brand awareness growth over time.

 Step 1: Business Understanding

-I generate an initial list of seed keywords from multiple sources:
+I generate an initial list of seed phrases from multiple sources:

 • Your existing website content and analytics data